skip to Main Content

 How to apply for a Maintenance Loan

-To apply for a Maintenance Loan, you will first need to set up an account with Student Finance.
+To apply for a Maintenance Loan, you first need to set up an account with Student Finance.
 Once registered, you will be assigned a Customer Reference Number (CRN), which will then be included in your Student Finance application.

 At that point, complete the application form for Student Finance and send it with proof of identity (Passport or ID card).
 If requested by Student Finance, you may be required to send further evidence.
-Once your application is received, you will get a confirmation letter, after a minimum of 6 weeks.

 Click here to learn more about Student Finance England, Tuition fees and more student support.